seregazhuk/seregazhuk.github.io_old/_posts/2017-12-07-reactphp-promise-stream.md

 ---
-title: "ReactPHP PromiseStream: From Promise To Stream And Viсe Versa"
+title: "ReactPHP PromiseStream: From Promise To Stream And Vice Versa"
 tags: [PHP, Event-Driven Programming, ReactPHP]
 layout: post
 description: "How to convert a stream to a promise and vice versa in ReactPHP"